ayjays132/PhillOS/README.md

 Enter your phone's Bluetooth MAC address in the **Phone Status** widget and press **Connect**.
 The service relies on `bluetoothctl` so you can also pair manually.
 Once paired the bridge works entirely offline over the local Bluetooth link.

+Open the **Phone** app from the dock to send SMS messages or initiate calls.
+The app uses the phone bridge behind the scenes and can generate short SMS drafts with the local AI model.
+Phone settings will be configurable in a future update.

 ## License

 This project is licensed under the [MIT License](LICENSE).